chradev/Adroid/README.md

 ### Dual camera streaming server with ePTZ control

-The video is a compilation of Web Sockets based user interface and remote terminals running corresponding server staff.
-In addition, almost real time video streaming is observable thanks to embedded and synchronized clocks running on both server and user ends.
+The video is a compilation of a user interface based Web Sockets and remote terminals running corresponding server staff and shows the real time ePTZ control of both cameras.
+In addition, the almost real time video streaming and its low latency are observable thanks to embedded and synchronized clocks running at both server and user ends.

 https://github.com/chradev/pi-h264-to-browser-streamer/assets/11261306/cbac77e0-3cdb-4b67-8a05-6e53c996912c